dsavy4/ormi-pm/STORAGE_SETUP.md

 2. Navigate to **R2 Object Storage**
 3. Click **Create bucket**
 4. Name it `ormi-property-images`
-5. Choose your preferred region
+5. Choose your preferred region (auto is recommended for global performance)

 ### **Step 2: Create API Token**